git-assabet/readme-templates/github-readme-markdown-template.md

 # Title or Project Name
 date or release: 2016/06/20

-[comment]: <> (This is a comment, it will not be included in the output as long as there is a blank line above the comment block)

 <!---
-your comment goes here
-and here
+This is a comment.
+It is not displayed in the output, but it is visible in raw format.
 -->

 The demo project source is available on github: https://github.com/demo-path.
 Contact Xively with your github username for access to the repo.

 ## Development tools

-[comment]: <> (list the components used to build the project)

 The demo was built using the following components:
 * CC3200 SDK: V 1.1.0